Ji-yoh/py-cipher/README.md

 # py-cipher
 A cipher that can encrypt and decrypt a string.
+First part of Python Scientific Computing course from Freecodecamp.